codebrowse/docs/README.md

 Python Docs
 ===========

-#### A PEP 257 API for Developers####
+#### A Python Documentation API for Developers####

+Michael Van Veen

 <img src='press.jpg' width='600' />

-Python has wonderful first-class support for documentation.
+Python has wonderful, first-class support for documentation.
 Unfortunately, this incredibly thoughtful feature of the language is hidden behind large, monolithic suites or outdated, unsupported pieces of spaghetti.

 Up until now, we haven't had easy programatic access to our source code and documentation.

 No longer.
-Docs is a PEP 257 API for Developers.
+Docs is a Python Documentation API I for Developers.
+Our language is dynamic.
+It's time for our documentation to start acting like it.

 ## Features